• Skip to primary navigation

 nyc coronoavirus updateAppointments are required so recipients can be grouped together when a vial of vaccine is removed from its required refrigeration, to make maximum use of each precious vial.

+There are THREE different NYC and NYState government websites where you can register and request appointments.
 Depending which one you choose will determine which vaccination site or sites you are referred to.

 It’s just part of the confusion – and frustration – you should be prepared to deal with to get a Covid vaccination.